akashswfu/tasty-bites-client-site-public/README.md

 - React Hook from,

+- Tanstack query

--
+- Use Axios Custom Hook

 # Tasty Bites : https://tasty-bites-auth.web.app

 # My website main Features

-- Data fetch by Axios also using usehook,
+- Data fetch by Axios also using custom usehook,

 - First i use firebase authentication for login and registration.